Nationals vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos will look for his third straight game with a hit in this contest.
-In his last five games he is hitting .421 with two doubles, two home runs and six RBI.
+- Castellanos hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .421 with a double, two home runs and six RBI.

 Castellanos Recent Games